joestowers/flutter-animation/README_ANIMATION_NOTES.md

 +   CurvedAnimation - rate at which Tween will change over time.
 Curved animations usually provide better, more natural, animations, than linear.

-+   Tween is created one time, no need to define to an instance variable
++   Tween is created one time, no need to define an instance variable

 ## Performance Savings with AnimatedBuilder (Lec.
 187)